Romantic Pieces (Dvořák): Background

 The composer's family was living in that time in Prague 2, at 564 Žitná Street, in the same house as Dvořák's mother-in-law.
+There is a bust of Dvořák at 564 Žitná Street with his name inscribed beneath it.
+The bust of Antonín Dvořák was created by Czech sculptor Ladislav Šaloun between 1904 and 1905.
+This marble bust is part of the permanent exhibition at the National Gallery in Prague's Veletržní palác (Trade Fair Palace).

-She hired out a room to a young chemistry student, Josef Kruis.
+His mother-in-law hired out a room to a young chemistry student, Josef Kruis.
 Kruis was also an amateur violinist who studied the violin with Jan Pelikán, a member of the orchestra of the National Theatre in Prague.
 They often played violin duets together.
 Dvořák, a viola player, heard them and got the idea to compose a new chamber work for two violins and viola in order to play with them.
 The resulting composition was the Terzetto in C major, Op.
 74, B. 148, composed from 7 to 14 January 1887.
 It was, however, too difficult for Kruis, and Dvořák therefore composed another trio, but considerably simpler.
 The second trio, Miniatures, was written in four movements, which he titled: "Cavatina", "Capriccio", "Romance" and "Elegy" ("Ballad").
 In the letter dated 18 January 1887 to his German publisher Simrock, Dvořák stated: "I am writing little miniatures – just imagine – for two violins and viola, and I enjoy the work as much as if I were writing a large symphony – what do you say to that?
 Of course, they are meant rather for amateurs, but didn't Beethoven and Schumann also express themselves sometimes with quite simple means – and how?..."
 Though he was apparently satisfied with this version of the trio, he nevertheless immediately began to rearrange it for violin and piano.
 He called the new version Romantic Pieces, Op.
 75. The only date appears at the end of the manuscript – 25 January 1887.
 Dvořák later completely forgot about the existence of the trio, and years later in 1901 explained to Simrock that "...what is supposed to be a trio...cannot be the Romantic Pieces".
 Dvořák's original manuscript of the trio version (and Kruis' copy of individual parts) was only rediscovered in 1938, and it was proven that he himself was mistaken.